HoodedDeath/RiskOfDeath-ModManager/README.md

 - Main priority work currently will be fixing the listing of the mods, making the uninstallation system, and backing up any files that would get overwritten
 - Style work
 - Keeping up with any special case mods that surface
+- Next major version (V3.0.0) will (likely) be the update to include mod profiles

 # Current Issues
 - List of installed mods is not currently persistent (WILL BE FIXED SOON)